RetributionByRevenue/Python-Forex-Candlestick-Data-Downloader/README.md

 # Forex_Candlestick_Data
-Downloads live and historical forex data
+Downloads live and historical forex data;
  Using python3 and oanda-demo-account-rest-api(free and very cool resource), anyone will be able to obtain live prices, historical prices, or live w/ historical prices.
 The output from this python script will produce 28 csv files containing all possible main forex pairs and trading pair combinations.